aleksandrov-denis/slippage-aware-scoring/README.md

 Outputs the optimal score and alignment of the specified DNA sequences.

 # To Run
-Run ```python align.py sequence0.txt sequence1.txt```.
-Note that you can replace the contents of the two text files, the given files are to illustrate the functionality of the algorithm.
+Run ```python align.py sequence0.txt [sequence1.txt ...]```.
+Note that you can replace the contents of the two text files or add new ones, the given files are to illustrate the functionality of the algorithm.